-To be timely, a shareholder's notice of any such business to be conducted at with respect to an annual meeting must be delivered to the Secretary of the Company, or mailed and received at the principal executive office of the Company, not less than ninety (90) nor more than one hundred twenty (120) calendardays prior to the first anniversary date of the prior of the date on which the Company first mailed its proxy materials for the preceding year's annual meeting. of shareholders.
-If, however, the date of the annual meeting of shareholder is more than thirty (30) days before or sixty (60) days after such anniversary date, notice by a shareholder shall be timely only if so delivered, or so mailed and received, not less than ninety (90) days before such annual meeting or, if later, withinten (10) days after the first public announcement of the date of such annual meeting.
-If To be timely, a shareholder's notice with respect to a special meeting of the company is called in accordance with Section 2.04 for any purpose other than electing Directors to the Board of Directors or if or a regular meeting other than an annual meeting is held, for a shareholder's notice of any such business to be timely it must be delivered to the Secretary of the Company, or mailed and must be received at the principal executive office of the Company, not less than ninety (90) days after the first public announcement of the date of such special meeting or such regular meeting, or, if later, within ten (10) days after the first public announcement of the secretary of the Company, or mailed and must be received at the principal executive office of the Company, not less than ninety (90) days after the first public announcement of the date of such special meeting or such regular meeting, or, if later, within ten (10) days after the first public announcement of the date of such special meeting or such regular meeting.
-Except to the extent otherwise required by law, In no event shall the adjournment of an annual, a regular or a
+To be timely, a shareholder's notice of any such business to be conducted at with respect to an annual meeting must be delivered to the Secretary of the Company, or mailed and received at the principal executive office of the Company; not less than ninety (90) nor more than one hundred twenty (120) calendardays prior to the first anniversary date of the prior of the date on which the Company first mailed its proxy materials for the preceding year's annual meeting. of shareholders.
+If, however, the date of the annual meeting of shareholders is more than thirty (30) days before or sixty (60) days after such anniversary date, notice by a shareholder shall be timely only if so delivered, or so mailed and received; not less than ninety (90) days before such annual meeting or, if later, within ten (10) days after the first public announcement of the date of such annual meeting.
+If To be timely, a shareholder's notice with respect to a special meeting of shareholders of the Company is called in accordance with Section 2.04 for any purpose other than electing Directors to the Board of Directors or if or a regular meeting of shareholder's notice of any such business to be timely it must be delivered to the Secretary of the Company, or mailed and must be received at the principal executive office of the Company; not less than ninety (90) days before such special meeting or such-regular meeting.
+Except to the extent otherwise required by law, In no event shall the adjournment of an annual, a regular or a special meeting of shareholders shall not commence a new time period for the giving of a shareholder's notice as required above.

-To be in proper form, such A shareholder's notice to the Secretary shall set forth (x) as to each matter the shareholder proposes to bring before theannual, regular or special meeting (w{i}) a brief description of the business desired to be brought before the meeting and the reasons for conducting such business at the meeting. (x{i}) the name and address, as they appear on the Company's books, of the shareholder proposing such business, (y) the elass and number and of any beneficial owners on whose behalf the proposal is made; and (iii) any material interest material interest in such business of the shareholder and of any such beneficial owner; (y) the information called for by Section 2.14-a(y)(ii) hereof with respect to such shareholder and (z) any material interest of the shareholder in such businessentitled to vote for at the meeting, will continue to be a holder of record of shares entitled to vote at the meeting through the date of the meeting, and intends to appear in person or by proxy at the meeting to make the proposal specified in the notice.
+To be in proper form, such A shareholder's notice to the Secretary shall set forth (x) as to each matter the shareholder proposes to bring before the annual, regular or special meeting (wi) a brief description of the business desired to be brought before the meeting and the reasons for conducting such business at the meeting. (xii) the name and address, as they appear on the Company's books, of the shareholder proposing such business, (y) the class and number and of any beneficial owners on whose behalf the proposal is made; and (iii) any material interest material interest in such business of the shareholder and of any such beneficial owner; (y) the information called for by Section 2.14-a(y)(ii) hereof with respect to such shareholder and any such beneficial owner; and (z) a representation that the shareholder is a holder of record of shares of the Company which are beneficially owned by the shareholder and (z) any material interest of the shareholder in such businessentitled to vote for at the meeting, will continue to be a holder of record of shares entitled to vote at the meeting through the date of the meeting, and intends to appear in person or by proxy at the meeting to make the proposal specified in the notice.